 Medicare eligibility and enrollment rules are not complicated.
-The rules are largely in your favor, and if you apply for Medigap, Medicare Advantage, or a Part D plan, the carriers must strictly follow the eligibility guidelines.
+The rules are largely in your favor, and if you apply for a Medigap, Medicare Advantage, or Part D policy, the carriers must strictly follow the eligibility guidelines.

 That said, not following the rules can create late enrollment penalties and delays in coverage, which could have been avoided with preparation and an understanding of the Medicare enrollment process.

 You qualify for Medicare coverage on the first day of the month that you turn 65 years old.
 For example, if your date of birth is July 16, 1957, then your Medicare coverage can begin as soon as July 1, 2022.

 One thing to note is if you are born on the 1st of a month — let’s say it was July 1, 1957 — then your Medicare coverage can begin on June 1, 2022, not July 1.
 For every other day of the month (July 2nd through July 31st), Medicare coverage begins on the first (July 1st).

 Special Circumstances for Medicare Under 65

 There are special exceptions that can allow you to be eligible for Medicare prior to turning 65.
 However, there are many nuances involved if you are eligible for Medicare prior to turning 65.

 The three instances when a person qualifies for Medicare prior to the age of 65 are:

 - Receiving Social Security Disability Insurance Benefits for 24 months

 - End-Stage Renal Disease requiring dialysis